just-the-docs/just-the-docs/peopleops/ONBOARDING_GUIDE.md

       - School
       - Hobbies
       - Two True things about you, and a Lie (let the team guess which).
+      - In addition to the photo that Slack prompts you for, fill in the rest of your user   profile with relevant information.
   - Use the team to answer your other questions.

+### Set your work availability

   - Add your work availability to your calendar [using Google's Work Hours](https://support.google.com/calendar/answer/7638168?hl=en).
-These should account for at least half of your planned working time, but don't have to be 40+ hours- leave yourself some time for deep and uninterrupted work!
+      - These should account for at least half of your planned working time, but doesn't have to be 40+ hours- leave yourself some time for deep and uninterrupted work!
+      - Think of your availability as when you are prepared to be booked into meetings with others and respond synchronously in Slack.

 ### Set your profile photo